 Section #7 is for bees.
 Although we haven’t made the leap into having hives on our property, we have switched to having honey as the sole sweetener in our house AND have started making mead, so now we need to jump into the world of beekeeping ASAP!

-All this information in one journal is SO helpful, as I have been trying to grow our homestead.
-I LOVE to sit down in the depth of winter, when lots of things are in hibernation around me, and reread my homestead journal from beginning to end.
+All this information in one journal has been SO helpful as I have been trying to grow our homestead.
+I LOVE to sit down in the depth of winter, when lots of things are in hibernation around me, and re-read my homestead journal from beginning to end.
 While I read the journal, I start to dream…then the seed catalogs arrive and I start to plot the next step forward on this endless path towards self-sufficiency!